ane/ebi/README.md

   the models and data of the program.
 They could be `Book`s in a library or `Employee` in an employee registry.

-* **Boundaries** are abstractions for transferring data from the outside world to actual business logic side.
-Succintly put, boundaries are *delivery mechanisms*.
-A boundary can implement a graphical user interface of an application or its HTTP API.
-Boundaries are abstractions that *interactors* implement.
-A boundary is a mapping from a *request* to a *response*.
+* **Boundaries** are the link to the outside world.
+A boundary can implement functionality for processing data for a graphical user interface or a web API.
+Boundaries are functional in nature: they accept data *requests* and produce *responses* as result.
+These abstractions are concretely implemented by interactors.

 * **Interactors** manipulate entities.
 Their job is to accept requests through the boundaries and manipulate application state.
 Interactors is the business logic layer of the application: interactors *act* on requests and decide what to do with them.
 Interactors know of request and response models called **DTOs**, data transfer objects.
 Interactors are **concrete** implementations of boundaries.

-Interactors can *interact* with other services through gateways.
+Internally, interactors interact with other services through gateways.

 * **Gateways** are boundaries not part of the delivery interface that interactors depend upon for their program logic.
 These are useful for abstracting external interfaces.
 A database layer or a webservice are abstracted behind boundaries, and they behave exactly like other boundaries.
 The only difference is in exposure: boundaries are usually visible to the outside world, but gateways are completely inaccessible via the API.